WD Green Data Recovery Part 1: PCB Analysis and Preamp Diagnosis

 Diagnosing Preamp Failure

-The likely cause: a wrong power adapter (19V instead of 12V) or a power surge that overwhelmed the protection circuits.
+The likely cause: a wrong power adapter or a power surge.
 The preamp on the head stack assembly is destroyed, and the fix is a full head stack assembly replacement from a compatible donor with matched micro-jogs.
 That procedure is covered in Part 2.

 Drive Drawing 5x Normal Current?
 We Can Read That Graph Too.